eezstreet/SWATEliteForce/README.md

  - Bulk now affects your weapon switching and reloading speed.
 Having less bulk means that you will reload your weapons faster and switch between equipment faster.
  - Added a new button, 'Pick Random Map', to the All Missions mission selection screen.
 Clicking the button will pick a random map to play.
 (You can click it over and over again until you find a map that you would like.)
  - Added a Map Filter combobox to the Host Game menu.
 You can filter maps in the list by their source (All Maps, Custom Maps or Stock Maps)
+ - Redid the lighting on Brewer County Courthouse
  - Reduced suspect and civilian field of view (120 -> 80)
  - Increased officer field of view (120 -> 180)
  - Officers react faster to suspects.